Learning to translate by learning to communicate: Main Experiments Training Details

 \paragraph{I2I-EC} For our I2I-EC fine-tuned model, training consists of the following pipeline \begin{enumerate} \item 2048 steps of backtranslation \item 2048 steps of supervised captioning training (English-only) \item 2048 steps of EC fine-tuning \item 6144 steps of backtranslation \end{enumerate}

-Backtranslation uses the same exact hyperparameters as in the baseline, but with training split between the first 2048 and last 6144 steps.
+Backtranslation uses the same exact hyperparameters as in the baseline, but with training split between the first 2048 and last 6144 steps (Table~\ref{tab:bt-hyper}).

-Supevised caption training is described in Section~\ref{sec:methods_pipeline}.
-Our starting learning rate is $4\times10^{-5}$, with a linear decay throughout training, and a gradient clip of 1.0.
-We use a batch size of 16, and 16 choices for the image selection task (15 distractors and 1 correct choice).
-The RNN used to serialize the ResNet image representation ``unrolls'' to a sequence length of 32.
-The image selection loss is scaled with $\lambda=4.0$, before being added to the caption-generation loss.
-The representation used to choose the correct image is the encoding of an inserted CLS token.
+Supervised caption training is described in Section~\ref{sec:methods_pipeline}.
+We have 8 choices for the image selection task (7 distractors and 1 correct choice).
+As part of Sender agent, we use a one-layer auto-regressive transformer to serialize (or, ``unroll'') a single ResNet image representation to a sequence of vectors to imitate the sequential data mBART observes during its pre-training.
+The unrolled sequence is used in the sender's cross-attention, and the sender is trained to generate the gold-standard caption.

+Also during the supervised captioning stage, the receiver takes in the gold-standard caption, and a one-layer RNN is used to aggregate its final hidden states and choose the correct image.
+The image selection (cross-entropy) loss is scaled with $\lambda$, before being added to the caption-generation loss.
+Full hyperparameter choices are detailed in Table~\ref{tab:captioning-hyper}.

 I2I-EC fine-tuning is also described in Section~\ref{sec:methods_pipeline}.
-The starting learning rate is $6\times10^{-6}$, with a linear decay throughout training, and a gradient clip of 1.0.
-We use a batch size of 12 with 16 image choices.
-The RNN adapter unrolls the image representation to a length of 32.
-The emergent generation is language-constrained as described in Section~\ref{sec:methods_experiments} with a threshold of $p=0.95$.
-A repetition penalty of 1.2 is applied to the generations, and they are constrained to not repeat any 4-grams or longer.
-The maximum generation length is 32.
-KL-regularization with a separate mBART instance finetuned on causal language modeling is applied with $\lambda=0.125$.
+Different from caption grounding, we have a total of 16 image choices instead of 8.
+The adapter unrolls the ResNet image representation to a length of 32.
+The emergent generation is language-constrained as described in Section~\ref{sec:methods_experiments} with a threshold.
+A repetition penalty is applied to the generations, and they are constrained to not repeat any 4-grams or longer.
+KL-regularization with a separate mBART instance fine-tuned on causal language modeling is applied with a $\lambda$ parameter.
+Full hyperparameter choices are detailed in Table~\ref{tab:ec-hyper}.

 \paragraph{T2I-EC} For our T2I-EC fine-tuned model, training is performed slightly differently for empirical reasons \begin{enumerate} \item 2048 steps of supervised captioning training (English-only) \item 2048 steps of EC fine-tuning \item 8192 steps of backtranslation \end{enumerate}